chemandante/homm3/README.md

 0E - Shield of the yawning dead\
 0F - Buckler of the gnoll king\
 10 - Targ of the rampaging ogre\
-11 - Shield of the dammed\
+11 - Shield of the damned\
 12 - Sentinel's Shield\
 13 - Helm of the alabaster unicorn\
 14 - Skull helmet\